binipringle/torts/_texts/0-outline.md

 ## Negligence Per Se

 Negligence is conduct that falls below the applicable standard of care.
-A prima facie negligence claim requires that (1) defendant owed plaintiff a duty of care; (2) defendant breached the duty owed; (3) defendant’s breach was the factual cause of plaintiff’s harm; (4) defendant’s breach was the proximate cause of plaintiff’s harm; and (5) plaintiff suffered legally compensable harm.
+A prima facie negligence claim requires that (1) defendant owed plaintiff a duty of care; (2) defendant breached the duty owed; (3) defendant’s breach was the actual cause of plaintiff’s harm; (4) defendant’s breach was the proximate cause of plaintiff’s harm; and (5) plaintiff suffered legally compensable harm.

 Where there is a relevant statute, negligence per se may apply.
 Negligence per se is the unexcused breach of a specific judge-made or legislature-made law establishing the duty of care.
 Negligence per se resolves only the duty and breach elements.
 To prove the entire negligence cause of action, a plaintiff must also show that there was factual causation, proximate causation and actual harm.